On a new graph defined on the order of elements of a finite group: Coprime Order Graph of a Finite Group

 Using Equation (\ref{tough}) we find that $\Theta(\mathbb Z_{pq})$ is not $1$-tough.
 Using Theorem \ref{Thtough} we conclude that $\Theta(\mathbb Z_{pq})$ is not Hamiltonian when $2<p<q$.
 Thus, $\Theta(\mathbb Z_{pq})$ is Hamiltonian if and only if $p=2$.

 \end{proof}

 We observe that if two groups $G_1$ and $G_2$ are isomorphic, then the corresponding graphs $\Theta(G_1)$ and $\Theta(G_2)$ are isomorphic to each other.
-However the converse is not true.
+However, the converse is false.
 To illustrate it we consider the following example:

 \begin{example} Consider the unitriangular matrix group $\mathfrak F=\biggl\{\left(

 \right): a, b, c\in \mathbb F_3\biggr \}$ where $\mathbb F_3$ denotes the finite field of order $3$.
 Clearly $\mathfrak F$ forms a group under matrix multiplication.
 Now consider the group $(\mathbb Z_3)^3$.
 Using Corollary \ref{product}, $\Theta((\mathbb Z_3)^3)$ is complete.
 We also notice that each non-identity element of the group $\mathfrak F$ has order $3$.
 Thus, any two elements of $\Theta(\mathfrak{F})$ are adjacent to each other which in turn implies that $\Theta(\mathfrak F)$ is complete.
 Since $\mathfrak{F}$ is non-commutative whereas $(\mathbb Z_3)^3$ is commutative, we find that the two groups are not isomorphic to each other.
 However, $\Theta(\mathfrak{F})$ and $\Theta((\mathbb Z_3)^3)$ are isomorphic to each other as both are complete graphs having $27$ elements.